RandomSeeded/pixyll/_posts/2017-03-18-surf-alert.md

 categories: Erlang OTP nocss
 ---

-## EDIT:

-SurfPings is now in a far more complete state!
-If you want a heads up when the forecast is lookin good, I highly recommend you [check it out](http://surfpings.com)!
+***Note:** SurfPings is now in a far more complete state!
+If you want a heads up when the forecast is lookin good, I highly recommend you [check it out](http://surfpings.com)!*

 ## Original: